kitt-browser/dev-docs/ChromeApis.md

         ...
       }, filter, opt_extraInfoSpec);

 `callback` receives `detail` object with all properties as [documented in Chrome](http://developer.chrome.com/extensions/webRequest#event-onBeforeRequest) except `requestBody` which is not provided yet.
-Some other values may not be always 100% correct:
+Some other values may not always be 100% correct:

-- `type` is guessed from request headers, unless the request URL ends with a type-specific suffix.
-In case of insufficient headers AND missing URL suffix, the default type is **image**
+- `type` is guessed from request headers, unless the request URL end with a type-specific file extension.
+In case of insufficient headers _and_ missing URL suffix, the default type is **image**
 - `frameId` and `parentFrameId` is based solely on request headers mapping.
 Result is always correct when `type` is `"main_frame"`.
 For subframes, there are edge cases where returned `parent` is different from reference Chrome API values.

 [`BlockingResponse`](https://developer.chrome.com/extensions/webRequest#type-BlockingResponse) object recognizes `cancel` and `redirectUrl` parameters